JJC3321/group_4_repo/group_project/engineer_1.md

 ## Predictive Big Analytics: A study of Parkinson's Disease Using Large, Complex, Heterogenous, Incongruent, Multi-Source and Incomplete Observations
 **Biologist 1 Paper 5**

-The programming language use for this experiment is R.
+The programming language used for this experiment is R.

 ## Proteome atlas for mechanistic discovery and risk prediction of diabetic retinopathy
 **Biologist 1 Paper 6**

-The programming language use for this experiment is R.
+The programming language used for this experiment is R.